fer-bot/helios-voting/helios.md

 ### Result release

-Lastly, after all the authorities done submitting their decryption and proof, we would now get the result of the voting event.
-Like mentioned before, we will get voting result by calculating `g^m` where m is the number total number of people voted for yes:
+Lastly, after all the authorities has done submitting their decryption and proof, we would now get the result of the voting event.
+As mentioned before, we will get the voting result by calculating `g^m` where m is the number total number of people who voted for yes:

 ```
 ai = ai_1 * ai_2 * ... *ai_n mod p